-We complexify $G$ to $G^\bbC = \{U\}$ and assume that both $e^{-S(U)}$ and $e^{-S(U)}\,\calO(U)$ are holomorphic on $G^\bbC$ (which holds in most cases of interest).
+We complexify $G$ to $G^\bbC = \{U\}$ and assume that both $e^{-S(U)}$ and $e^{-S(U)}\,\calO(U)$ are holomorphic on $G^\bbC$ (which usually holds in cases of physical interest).
 By Cauchy's theorem, the expression above can be rewritten as a ratio of integrals over a new integration surface $\Sigma$ that is obtained by a continuous deformation of $G$ (see Fig.~\ref{fig:gt_group}):

-Thus, even when the original path integral on $\Sigma_0=G$ suffers from the severe sign problem due to the highly oscillatory behavior of $e^{-i\,\ImS(U_0)}$, this problem can be significantly alleviated if $\ImS(U)$ is almost constant on the new integration surface $\Sigma$.
+Thus, even when the original path integral on $\Sigma_0=G$ suffers from a severe sign problem due to the highly oscillatory behavior of $e^{-i\,\ImS(U_0)}$, this problem can be significantly alleviated if $\ImS(U)$ is almost constant on the new integration surface $\Sigma$.